ISAIAH

 CHAPTER 57

-3. They had turned as far away from God as they could.
+4. The people had turned as far away from God as they could in seeking help from other nations and foreign gods.

 CHAPTER 58

 2. a.
-To help the poor, feed the hungry, and clothe the needy. b.
-God will hear our calls and heal and help us.
+God wanted the people to break the bonds of wickedness, heavy burdens, and the yoke they put on their brethren and to help the poor, feed the hungry, and clothe the needy. b.
+God will hear us, healus, and guard us.

 3. By riding ourselves of all wickedness, then only light will go forth.